Radius of gyration: Molecular applications

 In polymer physics, the radius of gyration is used to describe the dimensions of a polymer chain.
-The radius of gyration of a particular molecule at a given time is defined as:
+The radius of gyration of an individual homopolymer with degree of polymerization N at a given time is defined as:

 where $\mathbf{r}_\mathrm{mean}$ is the mean position of the monomers.

 As detailed below, the radius of gyration is also proportional to the root mean square distance between the monomers:

 As a third method, the radius of gyration can also be computed by summing the principal moments of the gyration tensor.

 Since the chain conformations of a polymer sample are quasi infinite in number and constantly change over time, the "radius of gyration" discussed in polymer physics must usually be understood as a mean over all polymer molecules of the sample and over time.
 That is, the radius of gyration which is measured as an average over time or ensemble:

 where the angular brackets $\langle \ldots \rangle$ denote the ensemble average.